meldissa/p1-posture-flex/README.md

 ![](docs/images/exercises.png)

-At the very top of the website, the user is able to select the 'Exercises' link which will direct them to the desired section, alternatively the user can select the button from the second carousel slider image or scroll down to reach this section.
+At the very top of the website, the user can select the 'Exercises' link which will direct them to the desired section, alternatively the user can select the button from the second carousel slider image or scroll down to reach this section.
 The section starts off with an appropriate title 'Try These Exercises' and provides a paragraph below to indicate to the user that these exercises can help improve the posture and the user is able to attempt these by themselves.
-Each exercises has a sub-heading to indicate why type of exercise this is, followed by a picture to provide visual representation to help the user visualise of what this would look like.
+Each of the exercises has a sub-heading to indicate why type of exercise this is, followed by a picture to provide visual representation to help the user visualise of what this would look like.
 There is also a durations and instructions sub-heading within each exercises section which provides the user the total duration of each exercise as well as the instruction on how to perform these.

 * As a __First Time Visitor__ I want to navigate easily through the site and find the relevant information with ease.

 ![](docs/images/nav.png)

 The navigation at the top of the page allows the user to select the desired section within the website with ease.
 In addition, once the user starts to scroll down the page, the navigation is fixed at the top and will move along whilst the user scrolls down, therefore the user can always select a different section with ease and without having to scroll back up to the top.
-For larger screen sizes the navigation has the scrollspy component implemented, as the user scrolls down the page they are able to see which section they are currently at so the user can then select appropriately if they wish to direct themselves to another section without having to click again on the same section they are located on.
+For larger screen sizes the navigation has the scrollspy component implemented, as the user scrolls down the page they can see which section they are currently at so the user can then select appropriately if they wish to direct themselves to another section without having to click again on the same section they are located on.

 * As a __First Time Visitor__ I want to locate their social media accounts so I can receive updates and see their following and how well they are known and reliable.
 * As a __Site Owner__ I want users to be able to locate us on social media and follow us to increase the following.

 ![](docs/images/footer.png)

 The social media links are accessed at the very bottom of the website in the footer section.
 These are easily identifiable by the recognisable icons used for each social media link.
-For the social media links the target is euqal to _blank, so when the user clicks on the link this will open up in a new tab instead of the current one.
+For the social media links the target is equal to _blank, so when the user clicks on the link this will open in a new tab instead of the current one.
 This provides good UX as the user does not have to navigate back to the Posture Flex website again as they can simply switch between the tabs of the website and the social media links.
 In addition, for users navigating with a mouse, the hover styling changes the color of the links which the user hovers over to indicate that the user can select this.

 * As a __First Time Visitor__ I want to be able to contact the company with any additional questions I may have regarding the information presented.
 * As a __Returning Visitor__ I want to be able to contact the company with any further questions and/or be able to provide feedback.